Image Description Elements

 </preferences>

-Along with the version and the packagemanager at least one image type element must be specified to indicate which image type should be build.
+Along with the version and the packagemanager, at least one image type element must be specified to indicate which image type should be built.

 <preferences>